-- Working Together to Safeguard Children (2018) - The Children Act (1989) and Children Act (1989) - Keeping Children Safe in Education (Sept 2019) - Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) - Protection of Freedoms Act (2012) - Data Protection Act (2018) - The Prevent Duty Guidance for England and Wales (2015) - The Prevent Duty: Departmental advice for schools and childcare providers (2015) - Prevent Duty Guidance: For further education institutions in England and Wales (2015) - Mandatory reporting of Female Genital Mutilation: Procedural information (2015) - Sexual Offences Act (2003) and Serious Crime Act (2015) - Sexual violence and sexual harassment between children in schools and colleges (2018) - Children Missing Education: Statutory guidance for local authorities (2016) - Mental Health and Behaviour in Schools (2018) - Relationships Education and Health Education (2019) - Teaching Online Safety in Schools (2019) - Serious Violence Strategy (2018) - Promoting the education of looked-after children and previously-looked after children: Statutory guidance for local authorities (2018) - Designated teacher for looked-after and previously looked-after children (2018)
+- Working Together to Safeguard Children (2018) - The Children Act (1989) and Children Act (1989) - Keeping Children Safe in Education (2020) - Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (2018) - Protection of Freedoms Act (2012) - Data Protection Act (2018) - The Prevent Duty Guidance for England and Wales (2015) - The Prevent Duty: Departmental advice for schools and childcare providers (2015) - Prevent Duty Guidance: For further education institutions in England and Wales (2015) - Mandatory reporting of Female Genital Mutilation: Procedural information (2015) - Sexual Offences Act (2003) and Serious Crime Act (2015) - Sexual violence and sexual harassment between children in schools and colleges (2018) - Children Missing Education: Statutory guidance for local authorities (2016) - Mental Health and Behaviour in Schools (2018) - Relationships Education and Health Education (2019) - Teaching Online Safety in Schools (2019) - Serious Violence Strategy (2018) - Promoting the education of looked-after children and previously looked after children: Statutory guidance for local authorities (2018) - Designated teacher for looked-after and previously looked-after children (2018) - Guidance for full opening: schools - Safeguarding and remote education during coronavirus (COVID-19)

-The policy is consistent with Derby and Derbyshire Safeguarding Children Partnership web-based procedures, including the local criteria for action (thresholds document) and local protocol for assessment.
+The policy is consistent with Derby and Derbyshire Safeguarding Children Partnership web- based procedures, including the local criteria for action (thresholds document) and local protocol for assessment.
 These can be found on the Policy and Procedures page of www.ddscp.org.uk.
 The school will adhere to the Derby and Derbyshire Safeguarding Children Partnership procedures.